 With mixer at lowest speed, gradually add the flour mixture until combined.

-Remove bowl from mixer and, using a wooden spoon, add the oatmeal.
+Remove bowl from mixer and, using a wooden spoon, add the rolled oats.
 Stir well.

 Bake 10 minutes.
-Remove from oven an let set on baking sheet for 5 minutes, then transfer to wire rack to cool completely.
+Remove from oven and let set on baking sheet for 3-4 minutes, then transfer to wire rack to cool completely.

 Oatcakes freeze very well.
 They are a great staple to have on hand along with a good quality preserve or marmalade so, when company drops in unexpectedly, it is quick and easy to pull together some refreshments.
 Set out the bottle of preserve, a stack of oatcakes, some favorite cheese, and fresh fruit and you have a savory snack food!